 Pupils this year wrapped over 200 presents and left them under our tree for children less fortunate than themselves through the Salvation Army.

-We have offered the use of our Old Library and open fire as a Sevenoaks 'Warm Space' for the elderly and we host free Stay & Play sessions for parents with babies and toddlers every 2 weeks.
+We have offered the use of our Old Library and open fire as a Sevenoaks 'Warm Space' for the elderly and we host free Stay & Play sessions for parents with babies and toddlers.